superfliege/pi-midi-velocity-curve-changer/README.md

 # Setup

-# 1. Setup the midi.py and start-midi.sh file on your raspberry pi
+# 1. Copy the midi.py and start-midi.sh file on your raspberry pi for example: /home/youruser/

 # 2. Install the python libs:

    ```sh